edvler/yii2-adldap-module/readme.md

 ## Version

+Current Version:
-yii2-adldap-module Releases beginning with tag v1.*.* are reserved for Adldap2 v5.*
+yii2-adldap-module Releases beginning with tag v2.*.* are reserved for Adldap2 v6.*
-The corresponding Adldap2 repository is https://github.com/Adldap2/Adldap2/tree/v5.2/
+The corresponding Adldap2 repository is https://github.com/Adldap2/Adldap2/tree/v6.1

 **Keep this in mind if you are browsing the GitHub Repository of Adldap2**